We find ourselves often giving recommendations of products to learn Japanese with, and we thought it’d be useful to compile a list for your reference.

 Babylon is an application that sits in the tray and allows you to translate anything by clicking it and pressing a keyboard shortcut at the same time.
-What is available for free is nothing special, but what makes it unique, is the immense amount of premium dictionaries which can be loaded into it, including gems such as Genius Unabridged and Meikyo listed below.
+The free dictionaries included with the software are in no way exceptional, but what makes Babylon unique is the immense amount of premium dictionaries which can be loaded into it, including gems such as Genius Unabridged and Meikyo listed below.

 This site started as a leading Chinese dictionary but later expanded into Japanese.
 Unique features include kanji handwriting input, autocomplete, pronunciation audio, example dialogues and a thematic picture dictionary.
 Unfortunately, the site tends to be very slow.

 The best online EDICT dictionary with tons of unique features and a functional user interface.
 Search kanji by radicals, filter through the results with utmost precision, look up example sentences, create exportable vocab lists and more.

 Whether it’s for its simple domain name, or some of the unique features it has under the hood, Jisho.org is by far the most popular EDICT-based dictionary outside of Japan.

 This site is all in Japanese, but the UI is simple enough to navigate even if you don’t understand all of the labels.
 This is the dictionary for intermediate-advanced learners, especially valuable due to its accurate definitions, many example sentences, and synonyms look-up (類語).